 MISSION OF THE MONTH

 Of course, you may always donate whatever you wish.
 Collection bins are in the breezeway of the administrative entryway.
-As always, thank you to all members of St. Paul who give so generously to the food pantry!
+As always, thank you to all members of St. Paul who give so generously!

 Free the Girls

 Free the Girls is a ministry helping save girls from human trafficking.
 Donations of gently used and new bras are given to the ministry for these girls to sell at market and allowing them to become self-supporting.
 For more information, visit freethegirls.org .
 A collection bin is in the breezeway of the administrative entryway.
 Thank you for helping these girls have a better life.